- Case studies

-Funded by a National Cataloguing Grant, this cataloguing project sought to make more accessible records of the Devon Quarter Sessions (1734-1804) and generate public interest regarding the potental uses of this material.
+Funded by a National Cataloguing Grant, this cataloguing project sought to make more accessible the records of the Devon Quarter Sessions (1734-1804) and to generate public interest regarding the potential uses of this material.

 This project resulted in a specific archive accession which represented the lives of the LGBT community in Plymouth through the collection of oral histories, papers, photographs and memorabilia.

 The Ballast Trust: Creating electronic finding aids using the Archivists' Toolkit